 - So what are the ingredients in Sriracha?

 - You will see a color and a taste change over time.

 It takes a lot for hot sauces to spoil.

 Take a look at our post: Does Hot Sauce Go Bad?
-The core of it – the capsaicin in the hot peppers (the compound that makes chili peppers hot), along with the acidic vinegar-base of most hot sauces, kill bacteria.
+The core of it – the capsaicin in the hot peppers (the compound that makes chili peppers hot), along with the acidic vinegar base of most hot sauces, kills bacteria.
 So even opened hot sauce bottles tend to last a long time simply in a cupboard – within reason.
 The fancier the ingredients in a hot sauce (mustards, fruits, etc.), the greater the chance of them going bad when not refrigerated.

 So what are the ingredients in Sriracha?